nautobot/nautobot/nautobot/docs/installation/upgrading-from-nautobot-v1.md

 ??? info "Full table of code location changes"
     {data-table installation/tables/v2-code-location-changes.yaml}

+## Removed Python Code

+Because of the replacement of the `?brief` REST API query parameter with `?depth` and the removal of all `Nested*Serializers`, some of the classes and mixins are removed because they are no longer needed.

+??? info "Full table of code removals"
+    {data-table installation/tables/v2-code-removals.yaml}

 ## Git Data Source Changes

 The Configuration Contexts Metadata key `schema` has been replaced with `config_context_schema`.
 This means that any `schema` references in your git repository's data must be updated to reflect this change.